SemanticSearching/SSApp/README.md

 There are three env variables you need to define in Dockerfile:`DOMAIN`, `USERNAME` and `PASSWORD`.
-For `DOMAIN`, you need to use the full domain name which begins with `http://` or `https://`. `Flask` use the default port `80`, if you use another ports, you need to write it into your domain name, like `https://semanticsearch.site:800`.
+For `DOMAIN`, you need to use the full domain name which begins with `http://` or `https://`. `Flask` use the default port `80`, if you use other ports, you need to write it into your domain name, like `https://semanticsearch.site:800`.
 ```angular2html
 FROM continuumio/miniconda3